Semi-Supervised Representation Learning based on Probabilistic Labeling: Algorithm

 Therefore, we can also write this objective function similar to (\ref{eq: obj_lab}) by multiplying the trace function to the normalization factor $1/(n-1)^2$ and adding a constraint on $V$.

 Combining (\ref{eq: obj_lab_3}) and (\ref{eq: obj_unl}), we should find mapping $V$ such that the following objective is maximized.

 The inner matrix, $K_n+W$, is the matrix we needed.
-The elements in $K_n$ as stated above, define the edge of the corresponding graph globally, i.e. the local position of the labeled nodes (being each other's neighbors) does not have effect on the edge between them.
-To be consistent with this global structure of the graph, we extend the edges defined in $W$, i.e. if unlabeled node $\mathbf{x}_i$ is connected to the labeled node $\mathbf{x}_j$ with an edge of weight $w_{ij}$, we also connect $\mathbf{x}_i$ to all other labeled nodes from the same class as $\mathbf{x}_j$ by edges of weight $w_{ij}$.
-This will clearly affect the weight between unlabeled points too.
-Therefore, the structure of the graph remains global, but connection between unlabeled data points and the rest of the graph is determined based on their local positions.

-Elements of $K_n+ W$ show our certainty in connecting different nodes in the graph.
+Elements of $K_n+ W$ show our certainty in similarity of different points in the space.
 For labeled nodes, we have $0$ and $1$ which indicates absolute certainty.
 For unlabeled nodes, we have $0 \leq w_{ij} \leq 1$, which is an indicator of our uncertainty.
 To capture these properties, we define a $C$-dimensional label vector for each data point.
 For the data point $\mathbf{x}_i$, the label vector is denoted by $\mathbf{y}_i$.
 If $\mathbf{x}_i$, is labeled then $\mathbf{y}_i$ is an all zero vector except in position $y_i$, which gets value $1$ and it determines the class of $\mathbf{x}_i$.
 If $\mathbf{x}_i$ is unlabeled, then the $c^{th}$ element of $\mathbf{y}_i$, which we denote it by $y_i^c$, is the probability that $\mathbf{x}_i$ belongs to class $c$, and $\sum_{c=1}^C y_i^c =1$.
 To assign this label probabilities, we look at the set of the $k$ nearest labeled neighbors of the unlabeled points $\mathbf{x}_i$.
 Let us denote this set by $\mathcal{L}_{i,k}$.
 Then:

 where $\mathcal{S(.,.)}$ is a measure of similarity.
 As nearby unlabeled points are sharing similar labeled points, they are more likely to have similar label probability vectors as well.